Brazil at the 1970 FIFA World Cup

 Brazil played Italy in the final, with Pelé scoring the opener, with a header over Italian defender Tarcisio Burgnich.
 He then made assists on Jairzinho's and Carlos Alberto's goals, the latter one coming after an impressive collective play.
 Brazil won the match 4–1, keeping the Jules Rimet Trophy indefinitely, and Pelé was named player of the tournament.
 Burgnich, who marked Pelé during the final, was quoted saying "I told myself before the game, he's made of skin and bones just like everyone else — but I was wrong".

 Brazil were given the Jules Rimet Trophy for keeps after winning in 1970.
 Housed in the Brazilian Football Association's Rio de Janeiro headquarters, the cup was stolen in 1983.
-It is thought the thieves melted it down for its more-than 3 kg of solid gold.
+It is thought the thieves melted it down for its more-than 3 kg of solid gold for the resell in the black market.